 Heavy alcohol use negatively impacts memory, reasoning, and brain function.
-In particular, regularly drinking four or more alcoholic drinks per day increases a person’s risk of hippocampal shrinkage by almost six times compared to nondrinkers.
+In particular, regularly drinking four or more alcoholic drinks per day increases a person’s risk of hippocampal shrinkage almost six times compared to nondrinkers.
 For reference, the "hippocampus" is the part of your brain that stores memories and aids in learning.

 The following factors determine to what extent alcohol negatively impacts the brain:

-Serious psychological effects of alcohol
+Serious psychological long-term effects of alcohol use include:

-Alcohol limits the brain’s ability to transfer information from your short-term memory to long-term storage.
+Alcohol consumption limits the brain’s ability to transfer information from your short-term memory to long-term storage.
 This is because heavy alcohol use changes your neurons, which results in smaller brain cells.
 Over time, and with continued alcohol use, it becomes more difficult to remember previous experiences and simple daily tasks.

-As mentioned above, alcohol shrinks the brain and decreases the size of brain cells.
+As mentioned above, alcohol use shrinks the brain and decreases the size of brain cells.
 People who have an alcohol use disorder (AUD) appear to have smaller brains than moderate and non-drinkers.
 AUD (previously called alcoholism) is a severe and chronic disorder that results in an uncontrollable dependence on alcohol.
 Symptoms of brain atrophy include: